Tigers competed in their third meet in eight days

 3-1-13 Maryland vs Auburn Women's Gymnastics Anthony Hall

-Graba was named SEC Coach of the Year each of the last two seasons in 2014 and 2015 and for the third time in the last four.
-He was named SEC co-Coach of the Year in 2012.
+For his efforts over the past six seasons, the Minnesota native was named SEC Coach of the Year in 2014 and 2015 and SEC co-Coach of the Year in 2012.

 Auburn's sixth place finish at the Super Six was the Tigers' second best in history and highest since 1993 with a NCAA nationals record score of 197.075.
 The Tigers also had a program record Super Six score of 195.625.

 Auburn reached the 2015 NCAA Championship for the first time since 2003 and for only the fourth time overall as the Tigers tied a school-best with a runner-up finish at the NCAA Regional with a regional record score of 196.900.